 Spelling more trouble for the Putin regime, Estonia, U.K., and Canada have passed similar laws, and a Global Magnitsky Act is presently in the works.
 It’s conceivable that the entire house of cards of Putinism collapses should the Magnitsky Act go global.
 This would threaten more of Putin’s assets directly.

-Another unpleasant but important detail revealing just how hated the Magnitsky Act is in Putin’s Kremlin, several people who knew how the Magnitsky was stolen, where it’s been parked (laundered) as well as the law’s chief proponents have been murdered.
-Boris Nemtsov, shot at the foot of the Kremlin in 2015, and Vladimir Kara-Murza Jr. was on the brink of death, after having been poisoned–twice in the same year, are but two gruesome examples.
+Another unpleasant but important detail revealing just how hated the Magnitsky Act is in Putin’s Kremlin, several people who knew how the Magnitsky was stolen, where it’s been parked (laundered) as well as the law’s chief proponents have met untimely deaths.
+Boris Nemtsov, was shot dead at the foot of the Kremlin in 2015, and Vladimir Kara-Murza Jr. was on the brink of death, after having been poisoned–twice in the same year.
+These are but two gruesome examples.
 A recent report by NBC’s Richard Engel chillingly tells many more stories of assassinations and assassination attempts on those involved in the Magnitsky case and events.

 Explaining the impact the Magnitsky Act has had on Putin’s inner circle helps to explain why Putin would have proxy agents engage in aggressive lobbying to repeal the law.
-It would also explain why a Russian lawyer like Natalia Veselnitskaya, whose clients are implicated in criminal money-laundering networks directly linked to the Magnitsky case, would join in Russia’s efforts against the Magnitsky Act.
+It would also explain why a Russian lawyer like Natalia Veselnitskaya, whose clients are implicated in criminal money-laundering networks directly linked to the Magnitsky case and the Kremlin, would join in Russia’s efforts against the Magnitsky Act.

 The NPR story gives more focus to the second Russian figure, Rinat Akhmetshin, whose presence at the meeting with the Trump campaign was even more explosive news than Veselnitskaya’s, given his background in Russian military counterintelligence.
 Akhmetshin is described as a particularly skilled longtime political operative inside the US advancing Russia’s interests.